tjeerdhans/solving-permutation-puzzles/manuscript/Solving-River-Crossing-Puzzles.md

 | 16 | `-FWSC` | Finish    |

 We now have a good grasp of all the states that play a role in the sheep, wolf, cabbage puzzle.
-But we the possible moves from each state are still unclear.
-Let us focus on that for the a moment.
+But the possible moves from each state are still unclear.
+Let us focus on that for the moment.
 From state 1, i.e. where we find everybody on the left bank, it is possible to move to states 5, 9, 10, and 11, because the ferryman could travel alone (state 5), or take on of the other actors (state 9, 10, 11 respectively).